‘Broken’ Patrick Mahomes vs. broken Ben Roethlisberger: Who will prevail? - NewsBreak

 That was after the Chiefs beat the Aaron Rodgers-less Green Bay Packers and were two games into their eight-game winning streak.

 Clark has gone on to admit the Chiefs have turned it around.
 “You know what?
-Broken stuff gets fixed!” he said on ESPN .‘We don’t have a chance’: Ben Roethlisberger says Steelers can play care-free against Chiefs
+Broken stuff gets fixed!” he said on ESPN .

 While Mahomes receives fanfare and criticism because he’s considered one of the best active quarterbacks in the NFL, Steelers quarterback Ben Roethlisberger hasn’t received much of those criticisms for his less than stellar play this season because of his presumed retirement at the end of this season.